ashayp22/Recogg/IoT/README.md

 ## Usage

 The IoT part of Recogg can be used for any kind of facial detection from an attendance system, to a door lock, to unlocking a computer.
 As this project is a prototype, we encourage improving it and using it for other purposes. **Make sure to list us as the original authors, especially if you use any of our code, documentation, or instructions.**

+Ways to expand the Recogg - IoT:

+* Create multiple IoT devices, all connected to the cloud
+* 3D print a body for the IoT device and make it compact

 _For more examples, please refer to the [Documentation](https://example.com)_